Continue to site >

 Fund Description

 The Fund’s investment process incorporates information about environmental, social and governance issues (also referred to as ESG) via an integrated approach within the investment team’s fundamental investment analysis framework.
-The Adviser and/or Sub-Adviser may engage with management of certain issuers regarding corporate governance practices as well as what the Adviser and/or Sub-Adviser deem to be materially important environmental and/or social issues facing a company.
+The Adviser may engage with management of certain issuers regarding corporate governance practices as well as what the Adviser deems to be materially important environmental and/or social issues facing a company.

 The corporate securities in which the Fund will invest may include fixed-income securities issued by corporations located in or outside of the United States, certificates of deposit and bankers’ acceptances issued or guaranteed by, or time deposits maintained at, banks, commercial paper and convertible securities.